PHILIPPIANS

 As Christians, we are to be lights of righteousness and "above the fray."
 With the Holy Spirit within us, this should be easy, but we could still grumble about it if we aren't totally committed to Jesus - and showing His life (through us) to others.
 (DRM 11/28/11)

-2:16 holding fast the word of life so that in the day of Christ I may have cause to glory because I did not run in vain nor toil in vain.
+2:16 holding fast the word of life so that in the day of Christ I will have reason to glory because I did not run in vain nor toil in vain.

 This answers the following question: {How, as a child of God, can I become blameless and without rebuke?} Verse 14 shows that we should "do all things without grumbling or disputing," which can be very hard sometimes.
 As we try to grow in Christ we [I] must not dispute with others.
 Keep the Bible as the source of my hope.
 (DRM 9/16/01)